-The Ad-Hoc Committee drafted Purposes and a Declaration of Policy to govern the allocation of the Kerr water supply storage.
+The Ad Hoc Committee drafted Purposes and a Declaration of Policy to govern the allocation of the Kerr water supply storage.
 Additionally, five alternatives for allocations were developed for review:

-1) Status Quo - USACE's process is adequate and no changes are needed.

-- 2) Modified Status Quo Allow the USACE to manage the allocation with some guidelines provided by the States. - 3) The States purchase the remaining storage and manage allocations. - 4) Interstate Compact Develop a compact between the State of North Carolina, the Commonwealth of Virginia, and potentially the Federal Government outlining a process for management of the Roanoke River Basin's water resources. - 5) Identify a third party to purchase the allocation.
+- 1) Status Quo USACE's process is adequate and no changes are needed. - 2) Modified Status Quo Let the USACE handle the allocation with some guidelines provided by the States. - 3) The States purchase the remaining storage and handle allocations. - 4) Interstate Compact This would entail the development of a compact between the State of North Carolina, the Commonwealth of Virginia, and potentially the Federal Government outlining a process for management of the Roanoke River Basin's water resources. - 5) Identify a third party to purchase the allocation.